Charles H. Larrabee: Early life

+Family

+In 1840, Larrabee married Minerva Norton.
+They were the parents of a son, Charles, and a daughter, Minerva ("Minnie").
+Minnie Larrabee was the wife of George H. Burton.

 Wisconsin

 In March 1847, Larrabee and his wife moved to a settlement in Dodge County in the Wisconsin Territory.
 Larrabee opened the first business in the settlement, where he sold goods from Chicago, shipped via Lake Michigan to Milwaukee and carried over land to Dodge County.
 Larrabee became one of the leading residents of the small town, and gave it the name Horicon.
 Larrabee is recognized as one of the founders of the city.

 In October 1847, Larrabee was chosen as one of three representatives for Dodge County to the 2nd Wisconsin Constitutional Convention.
 His chief preoccupation there was establishing a homestead exemption that would protect people from becoming homeless or destitute in the event of debt or liability.

 After the new constitution was adopted in 1848, Larrabee was elected Circuit Judge for the 3rd district, and was, by virtue of that role, a member of the state's first Supreme Court.
 He was the youngest person to serve on that court.

 A new Wisconsin Supreme Court was created in 1852.
 Larrabee was chosen as the Democratic nominee for Chief Justice, but he was defeated by "the older and more experienced" Edward V. Whiton in the general election.

 Larrabee served for ten years as Circuit Judge until his nomination for the U.S. House of Representatives in 1858.
 He went on to win that election to represent Wisconsin's 3rd congressional district in the 36th Congress.
 At the time, his district was the largest—by population—in the country, with 350,000 people.

 In Congress, Larrabee spoke fervently in favor of maintaining the Union, and defended the patriotism and loyalty of German American immigrants living in Wisconsin.

 Larrabee ran for re-election, and supported the platform of Senator Stephen A. Douglas, the Democratic candidate for U.S. President in the 1860 election.
 Douglas was defeated by Abraham Lincoln, and Larrabee lost his seat along with dozens of other Democrats in the realignment elections of 1860.